livenlearnaday/livenlearnaday.github.io/_posts/2019-07-21-NumpadKD-Application-Privacy-Policy.md

 ---
 **Purpose of application**

-The application is designed to collect keystroke dynamics data from the users while using the application only.
+The application is designed to collect keystroke dynamics data from the user while using the application only.